JACJava/Training-Notes-and-Instructions/Establishing a Repository from IntelliJ and GitHub.md

 ## Establishing a Repository from IntelliJ and GitHub

 1. Open the project file in IntelliJ:  File->open-> (select project)

 2. Establish Git settings against the project:  File->Settings

-3. Ignored Files:  Take the "out" directory off the ignore list (let it be committed).
+3. Ignored Files:  Take the "out" directory off the ignore list (let it be committed as it will be needed).

 4. Add the .idea directory to the ignored files